A-Fisk/senpro_scraper/README.md

    - Windows example: `cd C:\Users\YourName\Downloads\senpro_scrape`
    - macOS example: `cd ~/Downloads/senpro_scrape`

-### Step 3: Create and Activate the Conda Environment
+### Step 3: Install Required Packages

 1. In your Terminal or Command Prompt, make sure you're in the project directory (senpro_scrape)
-2. Create the conda environment with all required packages:
+2. Install all required packages:
    ```
-   conda env create -f environment.yml
+   pip install -r requirements.txt
    ```
-   This may take a few minutes as it downloads and installs all required packages.
-3. Activate the environment:
-   - Windows: `conda activate senpro_scrape`
-   - macOS: `conda activate senpro_scrape`
+   This will install all necessary dependencies for the project.

 ## Usage